vlinhart/django-gopay/README.md

 There are no SOAP calls implemented, these cover more specific commands which will be implemented later, maybe.

-#Installation
+##Installation
     pip install git+git://github.com/vlinhart/django-gopay.git#egg=gopay

-* add 'gopay' to the INSTALLED_APPS.
+    add 'gopay' to the INSTALLED_APPS.
-* add url(r'^gopay/', include('gopay.urls', namespace="gopay")) to urls.py
+    add url(r'^gopay/', include('gopay.urls', namespace="gopay")) to urls.py

-* set GOPAY_NOTIFICATION_CALLBACK in settings to your function which will handle gopay notification callback, like this GOPAY_NOTIFICATION_CALLBACK = 'gopay.utils.notification_callback'
+##Configuration
+It's necessary to set several constants in settings.py:

+    GOPAY_ESHOP_GOID = your gopay id
+    GOPAY_SECRET = 'your gopay secret'
+    GOPAY_SUCCESS_URL = 'url to which user will be redirected after successful payment on GOPAY' GOPAY_FAILED_URL = 'url to which user will be redirected after failed payment on GOPAY' GOPAY_NOTIFICATION_CALLBACK = 'gopay.utils.notification_callback' more about this later GOPAY_TESTING_MODE = True # set to False if you want the production URLS for gopay

+    optional is:
+    GOPAY_VERIFY_SSL = False #if you want the ssl cert of gopay to be checked ala browser set it to True